Frequently Asked Questions

 Impact investing is the practice of investing in business with the goal of making not just a financial return, but also a positive social or environmental impact.
 Impact investors seek to invest in funds or companies or ventures that fulfill a larger social or environmental purpose.

 The practice of impact investing is still new – the term was coined a little over a decade ago – but growing rapidly.
 Impact investors invest in both privately traded and publicly traded companies, of all sizes, across every asset class.

 Wharton is the leading business school for research, teaching, and training in impact investing.
 Learn more about our focus on impact investing, including our research, training programs, and conversations with thought leaders.

-What student-led clubs exist for students interested in social impact?
+What clubs exist for students and alumni interested in social impact?

 What is the role of business in making social impact?

 Historically, society has looked to government and charities – nonprofit organizations – to solve major social and environmental challenges and create a positive social impact.

 But, over the last 10 to 20 years, it has become increasingly clear to many that government and nonprofit organizations lack the resources to achieve all necessary social and environmental change.
 Government and nonprofits still play a vital role, but they can’t do it alone.